 The IP PARAMETERS MENU allows the setting of the type of IP link connection to the remote site PPP router.
 The parameters defined here are used by the IPCP (Internet Protocol Control Protocol) functions of the router for negotiating IP routing during call establishment.
-The menu options are shown in the above screen for both the numbered and unnumbered link IP type settings.
-Some of the above menu options will not be displayed when unnumbered link IP type is enabled
+The menu options are shown in the above screen with the defaults for both the numbered and unnumbered link IP type settings.